 This is the most basic measure of liquidity.
 It is calculated as follows: Current (short-term) Assets minus Current (short-term) Liabilities.

-In addition, RQB will help customize the scope of work you require and tailor solutions that take into account your budgetary constraints.
+At Remote Quality Bookkeeping, our virtual bookkeeping services help you transfer your bookkeeping tasks to an entire team of experts, allowing you time to grow your business.
+Additionally, RQB will help customize the scope of work you require and tailor solutions that take into account your budgetary constraints.
 Leveraging our scalability means you get to save the time – as well as the cost and hassle of hiring an in-house bookkeeping.
 In turn, you can use the additional efficiencies to gain a competitive edge and effortlessly scale your own business.
-Be sure to reach out to the RQB today to see how we can meet your needs!
+Contact RQB today to see how we can meet your needs!